Jasperthecreator/RFM_Basket_analysis/README.md

+This data set was acquired from: Chen, D. (2015).
+Online Retail [Dataset].
+UCI Machine Learning Repository. https://doi.org/10.24432/C5BW33.

 A project to run RFM (Recency, Frequency, Monetary Value) and Basket Size & Composition analysis on a retail dataset.

-This data set was acquired from: https://www.kaggle.com/datasets/karkavelrajaj/amazon-sales-dataset
+I ran this project to get more familiar with the KPIs of the retail/e-commerce industry.